StefanWiegand/XcodeClangFormat/README.md

 ## Building

-To build XcodeClangFormat, run `./configure` on the command line, then build the XcodeClangFormat scheme in the included Xcode project.
+To build XcodeClangFormat on ARM, run `./configure` on the command line, then build the XcodeClangFormat scheme in the included Xcode project.
+Alternatively - to build XcodeClangFormat on any architecture - install Homebrew and run './configure_brew', which will install LLVM view Homebrew for the current architecture

 ## FAQ